zacksheppard/nevada-historical-markers/README.md

 ## Nevada State Historical Maker map

 ### Viewable on [Heruko](http://nevada-historical-markers.herokuapp.com/)
-__Note:__ Data in the markers is still a little rough as there wasn't a way to seperate the descriptions so that is still a work in progress.
+__Note:__ Data in the markers is still a little rough as there wasn't a way to seperate the descriptions when scraping so that is still a work in progress.

 __Related blog post:__ [Removing Leading and Trailing Spaces and &nbsp in Ruby](http://io.zack.io/blog/2014/10/17/removing-leading-and-trailing-spaces-and-and-nbsp-in-ruby/)